Ian-Grant/Haskell-Projects/README.md

 Great Guide and Resource- https://stackoverflow.com/questions/1012573/getting-started-with-haskell

-# List of Tutorials used
+# List of Resources used

 Watch this video and work along side it for a good jumpstart into the language. http://www.newthinktank.com/2015/08/learn-haskell-one-video/